PaulVLAD22/e-commerce-Website/README.md

 <h2>Short Description</h2>
 E-commerce website project done in order to practice React, PHP and MySQL.
 The site's content is generated dynamically, getting data from a MySQL database.
+Users can add products to their cart, rate and comment on products' pages, while admin accounts can remove or add products to the site.

 <h3>Commands needed to run application: npm start, php -S localhost:8000</h3>
 <h2>Technologies Used:</h2>
 <p>Front-End:  React.js - React Spring (+HTML/CSS/JS)</p>